 CONSERVATION

 When joining a tour with us; you as a visitor to this region will be contributing to the wellbeing of the ecosystem that we are adventuring through.
-We add a number of fees to your overall tour cost that go directly toward to the Stewardship of the lands, which are managed by the local First Nations, BC Parks and Parks Canada.
-What are they and what do they mean?
-Click each fee below to learn more.
+Your $12.50 CAD Conservation Fund Contribution will go directly toward to the stewardship of the lands, which are managed by the local First Nations, and local non-profits.
+We donate these funds annually.

 Ocean Friendly Business